Immobilier 2022: Who benefits from the health crisis?

 - the price of apartments has risen from +8.6% (before the health crisis) to +9.3% since.

-A real life project, buying a house in a medium-sized town or rural community is all the more simple as it is easily financed by the sale of an apartment in a big city.
+Buying a home in a medium-sized town or rural community is a real life project, and is made all the easier by the fact that it can be easily financed by the sale of an apartment. sale of an apartment in a large city.

 Box: Pay attention to energy prices and interest rates.